ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 Review the following considerations before you delete the HCX service:

-* Before you delete the service, you must remove any personal VMs from storage deployed with this service.
+* Before you delete the service, you must remove any personal VMs from storage that is deployed with this service.
 HCX only orders personal VMs if it’s not vSAN.

 * Ensure that the service mesh and extended networks between the on-premises source site and the {{site.data.keyword.cloud_notm}} target sites are deleted.
 To remove the service mesh and extended networks, use the HCX user interface in the on-premises VMware vSphere Web Client.